 Average Net Price

 Emergency Services students find the resources they need to expand their career options at Embry-Riddle.
 The school has partnered with the Dallas/Fort Worth Fire Training Center to improve research into fire management practices.
-The BS curriculum satisfies the requirements for the National Fire Academy certificate.
 Ambitious students can combine the BS and Master of Science degrees into a five-year path through Emery-Riddle.

 If you’re interested in pursuing higher education, then you should check out the Top 10 Online Bachelors in Criminal Justice Degree Programs and the 25 Best Masters in Organizational Leadership!